-We offer treatment for depression that is co-occurring alongside substance abuse at Hammocks on the Edisto in South Carolina.
+We offer mental health treatment that is co-occurring alongside substance abuse at our depression treatment center in South Carolina.

 At Hammocks on the Edisto, we specialize in women’s depression treatment when the condition may co-occur with addiction.
 Our experienced therapists take the time to work with each patient to understand the core reasons behind depressive symptoms.
 To learn about the treatment options available, please call us today at 833.793.0191.

 Major depression is more prevalent in women than men.
 Depression, both in men and women, can cause physical, mental, and emotional strain, which inevitably impacts one’s quality of life.
 However, there’s no denying there are gender-specific implications for how depression impacts women vs men.
 This is why we offer women’s depression treatment in South Carolina to provide tailored treatment to treat your depression symptoms.

 One way depression impacts women is mothers suffering from depression may feel less inclined to seek women’s depression treatment for fear of being perceived as a “bad mother.”
 However, not effectively treating your depression symptoms only worsens your depression which can impact your personal and professional relationships long term.